NEONScience/NEON-Data-Skills/tutorials/lidar/gridding-spatial-interpolation.md

  among measured points and account for the spatial configuration of the sample points around the prediction location.

-Different methods of interpolation are better for different data sets.
+Different methods of interpolation are better for different datasets.
 This table lays out the strengths of some of the more common interpolation methods.

 <figure>